A Family History

 Caramoor, the enchanting estate tucked away in Katonah, New York, was the country estate created by Walter T. and Lucie Bigelow Rosen to express their passion for music and the arts.
 To understand the many components that make the estate so exceptional one has to learn about its founders, their love for each other, and their passion for music, the arts, and all things beautiful.

 Walter Tower Rosen was born in Berlin, Germany in 1875.
 To pursue the family banking business, his parents, Max Tower Rosen and Flora Thalmann Rosen, moved their family to New York City.
-Graduating Harvard at 16, Walter became a very successful lawyer and banker.
+Entering Harvard at age sixteen and graduating in just three years, Walter became a very successful lawyer and banker.
 Throughout his life, he remained devoted to the arts and was a patron of several cultural institutions.

 Lucie Bigelow Rosen was born in 1890 to a socially prominent New York family.
 Unconventional and artistic, she had interests in fashion, dance, visual arts, and music.
 She was instrumental in the patronage of the theremin, the world’s first electronic instrument, and was one of its first practitioners.
 She toured throughout Europe and America and advocated for electronic music decades before its ascendancy in popular music.